sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 **<font size = 3> Import legend </font>**

-You can import a `.csv` file containing legend definitions.
+You can also import a `.csv` file containing pre-made legend definitions.

 Example `.csv` format: